cisco/mindmeld/docs/source/optimize_question_answering_performance.rst

 Advanced Settings
 ~~~~~~~~~~~~~~~~~

-While creating the index, all fields in the data go through a process called "Analysis".
+When creating the Knowledge Base index, all fields in the data go through a process called "Analysis".
 Analyzers can be defined per field to define the following:

 * Tokenizing a block of text into individual terms before adding to inverted index
 * Normalizing these terms into a standard form to improve searchability

-When we search on a full-text field, the query string is passed through the same analysis process, to ensure that we are searching for terms in the same form as those that exist in the index.
+When searching on a full-text field, the query string is passed through the same analysis process, to ensure that we are searching for terms in the same form as those that exist in the index.

 In MindMeld Workbench, you can optionally define custom analyzers per field by specifying an **es_mapping.json** file at the application root level.
 While the default MindMeld Workbench Analyzer uses a robust set of character filtering operations for tokenizing, custom analyzers can be handy for special character/token handling.